 I certify that this Statement of Accounts is that upon which the auditor should enter a certificate and an opinion.
-It presents a true and fair view of the financial position of the Chief Constable of Lancashire Constabulary and his transactions as at 31 March 2022 and for the year then ended.
+It presents a true and fair view of the financial position of the Chief Constable of Lancashire Constabulary and their transactions as at 31 March 2023 and for the year then ended.

-Chief Constable's Chief Finance Officer 19 March 2024
+DAN ROGERS CPFA Chief Constable's Chief Finance Officer 27 February 2025